azrulhasni/keymico/README.md

 Create users (notice the command to create user has a space in front of `sudo` so that the command is not stored in bash history - you do not want people to see the password by looking at history.
-Another - less automatable - option is to take out `-p` and you will be prompt for a password):
+Another - less automatable - option is to take out `-p` and you will be prompted for a password):

 -   cockroach